havanagrawal/c2c2017/Session03/README.md

 An instance variable is a property of a single instance of a class.

-When you declare an instance variable, it is given a default value.
+<a name="class-instance-var-defaults">When you declare an instance variable, it is given a default value.
 The default values are as follows:
 Numeric data types (byte, short, int, long, float, double): *0*
 Boolean: *false*
 Object references: *null* (We will see this in the next session)